Britton and Time Introduces Conveyancing Following Hennings Acquisition

 FAQs

-In short, a lasting power of attorney (LPA) is a document that allows someone you have appointed to make important decisions on your behalf when you lack the mental capacity, for example, if you have developed dementia.
+Lasting powers of attorney (LPA) are documents that allow someone you have appointed to make important decisions on your behalf when you lack the mental capacity, for example, if you have developed dementia.

 For a lasting power of attorney to be valid, you must have mental capacity when making the power of attorney.